ci-lab-cz/easydock/README.md

 pip install git+https://github.com/ci-lab-cz/MolGpKa.git
 pip install torch_geometric
+pip install torch==2.2 torchvision torchaudio --index-url https://download.pytorch.org/whl/cpu
+# for Linux
-pip install torch==2.2 torchvision torchaudio --index-url https://download.pytorch.org/whl/cpu pip install pyg_lib torch_scatter torch_sparse torch_cluster torch_spline_conv -f https://data.pyg.org/whl/torch-2.2.0+cpu.html
+pip install pyg_lib torch_scatter torch_sparse torch_cluster torch_spline_conv -f https://data.pyg.org/whl/torch-2.2.0+cpu.html
+# for MacOS (may also works for Linux)
+pip install torch-scatter torch-sparse torch-cluster torch-spline-conv -f https://data.pyg.org/whl/torch-2.2.0+cpu.html
 ```
 - (not recommended) installation of a `pkasolver` fork to enable protonation with this tool.
 We recommend to install and use CPU-based version, however, one may try a GPU supported one (look at the dependencies in `pkasolver` package).
 ```